Patient education: Prostate cancer treatment; stage I to III cancer (Beyond the Basics)

 Rising serum PSA following local therapy for prostate cancer: Diagnostic evaluation

-Rising serum PSA following radical prostatectomy for prostate cancer: Salvage radiation therapy
+Rising or persistently elevated serum PSA following radical prostatectomy for prostate cancer: Management

-Initial management of regionally localized intermediate and high-risk prostate cancer
+Initial management of regionally localized intermediate-, high-, and very high-risk prostate cancer

 The following organizations also provide reliable health information.